mitesh1612/blog/docs/ai-agent-testing/outline.md

 ---

-## Open Questions for Mitesh
+## Resolved Questions

-1. **Red teaming section**: How specific can we get about the types of attacks you tested for?
-The outline mentions hate content, prompt injection, invalid generation — are there other categories worth calling out?
-2. **Custom evaluators**: Can we show a simplified version of a custom evaluator pattern (custom prompt + scoring)?
-Even pseudocode would make that section much stronger.
+1. **Red teaming categories tested**: Harmful content, UPIA (User Prompt Injection Attack), XPIA (Cross-domain Prompt Injection Attack), Ungrounded content, Copyright (system generates content).
+All covered before shipping.
+2. **Custom evaluators**: Mitesh to share a real custom evaluation prompt.
+Pattern: judge evaluates aspects of output, assigns scores with weighted importance (some things matter more, some blunders are worse).
+Will show a representative version in the post.
-3. **Production eval → alerting flow**: How much detail on the metrics/traces → alerting pipeline?
-A high-level "we push eval scores as metrics, set thresholds, get paged when quality drops" or more specific?
+3. **Production eval → alerting**: Push eval scores as metrics, set thresholds, alert when quality drops.
+Use traces to debug further when alerts fire.
+If users opt in, can inspect their data to diagnose issues.
-4. **Any particularly satisfying catch?** Like a time CI evals caught a prompt drift that would've shipped bad quality?
-One concrete anecdote makes the CI section 10x more compelling.
+4. **CI catch story**: No dramatic catch — scores have been stable because prompts haven't been revised yet.
+Spin this positively: "The boring outcome is the successful one.
+Evals keeping things stable is the point."

+## Still Needed

+- [ ] Custom evaluation prompt from Mitesh (for the custom evaluator section)